Skip to main content

 disk_parse_prefetch

-Parse Windows Prefetch files to determine program execution history, run counts, and last execution times.
-Supports directory parsing with filtering and pagination.
+Parse Windows Prefetch files to reveal program execution history, including run counts and last execution times.
+Supports single files or directories with pagination.

 Instructions